 Do not expect things to go as you plan or want them to.
 They probably won’t.
 It is better to stay open to new possibilities than to have expectations of how things should go during the holidays.
 Keep an open mind and an open heart, and embrace both the unexpected fun and difficult moments.
 Life happens and time marches forward so spending energy fighting or trying to control the change happening during this time is just a big energy drain.
 Enjoy the small things and keep moving forward as best you can.
 Things may not be perfect but sometimes there is also humour in the fails.
 I found that laughing when things became ridiculous really did help ease my burdens!

-I started a few new traditions that I enjoyed that we had never had the time for before.
-We started sleeping over at a relative’s house Christmas Day after sharing a Christmas dinner, so I could enjoy the family time as an adult after I put the kids to bed.
-We stopped going out to a Christmas Eve party that was a long drive and often happened during stormy weather.
+I started a few new holiday traditions that I enjoyed that we had never had the time for before.
+We started sleeping over at a relative’s house Christmas Day after sharing a Christmas dinner, so I could enjoy the family time as an adult after I put my kids to bed.
+We stopped going out to a Christmas Eve party that was a long drive and often happened during stormy weather and stayed home.
 I started enjoying a walk to look at the Christmas lights Christmas Eve, which was always a really nice change of pace!
 Then, of course, some hot drinks, cookies and a Christmas movie were a great new tradition.
 It actually was a return to some great childhood memories for me.

 5. Be patient – it is what you make it.